Tuesday, January 25, 2011

 The Ideal Employer!

-The House-Staffing Agency that placed me in this new Butler job asked me (during the very first interview) to describe the "ideal employer" I would want to work for. omg!
+The house-staffing agency that placed me in this new butler job asked me during the very first interview to describe the 'ideal employer' I would want to work for.

-First, she had driven herself insane over a lost love, and a cancelled wedding.
-(Well, I get along rather well with the mentally ill, considering how easy they are to relate to.)
+First, she had driven herself insane over a lost love and a cancelled wedding - but I get along well with the mentally ill considering how easy they are to relate to.
+And then, she became a total recluse.
+Which means she'll not be having any parties and few if any over-night guests.

-Next, she rattled around the house in the same old tattered wedding dress, year after year.
-(Which means no laundry, no ironing and no dry-cleaning bills!)
+She rattled around the house in the same old tattered wedding dress, day after day, year after year.
+Which means no laundry, no ironing and very few dry-cleaning bills, right?
+And she liked her house in total disarray, meaning little-to-no dusting, vacuuming, or moping.

-In addition, her dining room table, with two candelabras and a petrified wedding cake, was covered with dust and cobwebs.
-(Ha!
-Obviously no formal sit-down dinners or cocktail buffets in the near future!)
+In addition to all that, her dining room table with two candelabras and a petrified wedding cake was covered with dust and cobwebs.
+Which means to me no formal sit-down dinners or cocktail buffets in the near future, wouldn't you think?

-And finally, the drapes throughout the house had been pulled closed for years.
-(And therefore, no indoor plants of note, and no UV rays destroying the original oil paintings or fading the Persians.
+And finally, the drapes throughout the house had been pulled closed for years - therefore no indoor plants to speak of, and no UV rays destroying the original oil paintings or fading the Persians.

 Andrew